The bush: Australia

-Bush poets such as Henry Lawson (1867-1922) and Banjo Paterson (1864-1942) revered the bush as a source of national ideals, as did contemporaneous painters in the Heidelberg School like Tom Roberts (1856–1931), Arthur Streeton (1867–1943) and Frederick McCubbin (1855–1917).
-Romanticising the bush in this way was a big step forward for Australians in their steps towards self-identity.
-The legacy is a folklore rich in the spirit of the bush.
+The First Nations over thousands of years developed ways of utilising natural resources for survival, mainly with bush tucker and the physical and spiritual healing of bush medicine.
+For more than a century after the first British settlement in 1788 onwards, land was squatted, granted or sold to settlers and returned soldiers, resulting in many generally small but permanent human settlements in vast tracts of bush.
+Closer settlement in Australia has often resulted in fragmentation of the bush, and bushfires, an ever-present hazard in many areas in summer months, have become more frequent with increasing suburbanisation of the Australian population.

-Australians affix the term "bush" to any number of other entities or activities to describe their rural, country or folk nature, e.g. "Bush cricket", "Bush music", "Bush doof".
+The bush is a frequent theme or setting in Australian literature.
+Bush poets such as Henry Lawson, in such works as The Bush Girl (1901) or The Bush Undertaker (1892) and Banjo Paterson in A Bushman's Song (1892), In Defence of the Bush (1892), or A Bush Christening (1893), revered the bush as a source of national ideals, as did contemporaneous painters in the Heidelberg School such as Tom Roberts (1856–1931), Arthur Streeton (1867–1943) and Frederick McCubbin (1855–1917).
+Romanticising the bush in this way through folklore cultivated 19th-century Australians' development of a distinct self-identity.

-Settlement in Australia often results in fragmentation of the bush.
+Thus Australians and New Zealanders attach the term "bush" to any number of other entities or activities to describe their rural, country or folk nature; examples being such expressions as "bush telegraph", an informal human network through which news is passed on; "bush carpenter", a rough-and-ready builder; "to go bush", to escape from your usual haunts; improvised "bush cricket", "bush music" (Australian folk music); "bush doof"; and the word bushranger, for the 19th-century criminals mainly in the eastern colonies who hid in the bush to escape from authorities.
+To be "bushed" is to be lost or exhausted.

 New Zealand

-In New Zealand, Bush primarily refers to areas of native trees rather than exotic forests, however, the word is also used in the Australian sense of anywhere outside urban areas, encompassing grasslands as well as forests.
+In New Zealand, bush primarily refers to areas of native trees rather than exotic forests.
+However, the word is also used in the Australian sense of anywhere outside urban areas, encompassing grasslands as well as forests.

 Areas with bush (i.e. native forest) are found in both the North Island and the South Island, some of it bordering towns and cities, but the majority of bush is found in large national parks.
 Examples of predominantly bush clad areas are Whanganui National Park, on Taranaki volcano, on which the bush extends in a uniformly circular shape to the surrounding farmland, and Fiordland in the South Island.
 Much of Stewart Island/Rakiura is bush-covered.
 In the North Island, the largest areas of bush cover the main ranges stretching north-northeast from Wellington towards East Cape, notably including the Urewera Ranges, and the catchment of the Whanganui River.
 Significant stands remain in Northland and the ranges running south from the Coromandel Peninsula towards Ruapehu, and isolated remnants cap various volcanoes in Taranaki, the Waikato, the Bay of Plenty and the Hauraki Gulf.

 From the word comes many phrases including: